bjori/mongo-php-transistor/README.md

 ## Performance

-Since the actual object (un-)serialization is done by the extension itself there is nothing for PHP to do -- the trait itself is under 200 lines of dead code.
+Since the actual object (un-)serialization is done by the extension itself there is nothing for PHP to do -- the trait itself is under 200 lines of dead simple code.